ElementsProject/libwally-core/README.md

 ### Android

-Android builds are currently supported for all Android binary targets using a toolchain directory created with the Android NDK tool `make_standalone_toolchain.py`.
+Android builds are currently supported for all Android binary targets using the Android NDK.
 The script `tools/android_helpers.sh` can be sourced from the shell or scripts to make it easier to produce builds:

 ```
 $ export ANDROID_HOME=/opt/android-sdk